thedavidhanks/Strategy-stock-Random-Forest-ML-sklearn-TraderView/Readme.md

 ##### Notes:

 - Be careful with the risk of **overfitting**, 4 or 5 branches at most are used `"max_depth": [4,5] `, the smallest possible are recommended.
-- For **more technical indicators** in python you can find 200 here <https://github.com/Leci37/stocks-prediction-Machine-learning-RealTime-TensorFlow/tree/master/technical_indicators>
+- For **more technical indicators** in python you can find 200 here, look the funtion `extract_features(df: pd.DataFrame,extra_columns =False,  shift=150, debug=False)` inside https://github.com/Leci37/TensorFlow-stocks-prediction-Machine-learning-RealTime/blob/master/features_W3_old/v3.py some of the technical indicators take future data, be careful.
 - If you want to obtain the RF code in _**sas, TraderView**_ and _**python**_ see the function `exported_text, sas_text, py_text, code_TVW = export_code(rf_mod.estimators_[0], 0, list(rf_mod.feature_names_in_))`

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/leci37)